 What is the treatment for conjunctivitis in dogs?

 Treating your dog's conjunctivitis will depend upon the underlying cause of the condition.
 Following a thorough eye examination your vet will determine the cause and recommend the best treatment for your pup.

-In cases where bacterial infection is causing your dog's conjunctivitis, antibiotics and eyedrops are typically prescribed.
-If allergies are the suspected cause, your vet may prescribe an antihistamine to help make your dog's eyes more comfortable, or if there is a foreign body irritating your dog's eye your vet may need to remove it while your dog is under sedation or local anaesthetic.
+In cases where bacterial infection is causing your dog's conjunctivitis, antibiotics and eye drops are typically prescribed.
+If allergies are the suspected cause, your vet may prescribe an antihistamine to help make your dog's eyes more comfortable, or if there is a foreign body irritating your dog's eye your vet may need to remove it while your dog is under sedation or local anesthetic.
 If your dog is suffering from conjunctivitis caused by a blocked tear duct, surgery will be required followed by eye drops and antibiotics.